Mathnerd314/stroscot/docs/Commentary/Language/TermRewriting.rst

 There are various extensions of the transitive closure to infinitary reduction, so the question arises as to which one to use. :cite:`kahrsInfinitaryRewritingClosure2013` discusses several and provides an ordering so that each is mostly a proper subset of the next (not sure about P* subset bi-infinite).
 Many of these use the monotonic closure operator \*.
 Specifically X* is the least fixedpoint of the function G defined as G(R) = X(R) union R, which by the (transfinite) Kleene fixed-point theorem exists and is the limit/union of the sequence :math:`X^0 = \emptyset, X^{n+1} = G(X^n), X^\delta = \bigcup_{\alpha < \delta} X^\alpha`.

 * S*, the monotonic closure of strongly converging reduction sequences, "strong" being a requirement that the depth of the redexes contracted in successive steps tends to infinity.
 S=S* for "compatible" TRSs, ones where t R u imply C[t] R C[u] for any context C, which all iTRSs satisfy.
 * W*=A=A*, the monotonic closure of weakly converging reduction sequences, and also the `adherent points <https://en.wikipedia.org/wiki/Adherent_point>`__ of reduction sequences in the metric space.
-Weak convergence by itself is not transitively closed, e.g. ``a = b; f x a = f (g x) a`` has ``f c a -ω> f (g (g (g ...))) a -> f (g (g (g ...))) b`` :cite:`dershowitzRwriteRewriteRewrite1991` :cite:`simonsenWeakConvergenceUniform2010`, hence the need for closure.
+Weak convergence by itself is not transitively closed, e.g. ``a = b; f x a = f (g x) a`` has ``f c a -ω> f (g (g (g ...))) a -> f (g (g (g ...))) b`` :cite:`dershowitzRewriteRewriteRewrite1991` :cite:`simonsenWeakConvergenceUniform2010`, hence the need for closure.
 By definition of adherent point, each w-reduct is either an accumulation point, i.e. a appears arbitrarily close infinitely often in a reduction sequence, or an isolated point which can be reached in a finite number of reductions.
 * P*: the monotonic closure of the pointwise closure of the reflexive transitive closure (finite multi-step relation).
 * bi-infinite rewriting, defined in :cite:`endrullisCoinductiveFoundationsInfinitary2018` Section 6.2 as the greatest relation R such that R = the reflexive transitive closure of single-step rewriting union R lifted to apply to subterms.
 * T*: the monotonic closure of T, the topological closure of the reflexive transitive closure.
 T itself is not transitively closed, e.g. ``leq 0 x = true; leq (s x) (s y) = leq x y; inf = s inf`` has ``leq inf inf T leq (mu x. s x) (mu y. s y) T true`` (by topological closure of finite approximations of the S towers) but not ``leq inf inf T true`` (because the terms are of finite depth).
 Alternatively I have defined T* as the smallest relation M such that M is reflexively, transitively, and topologically closed and contains the single-step relation, which I think is equivalent.

 S* is the standard in the literature but doesn't have much going for it besides that.
 If there is a reduction that switches heads, ``a X = b (c X); b X = a (c X)``, then S* says there are no w-reductions.
 W* has ``a e -w> a (mu x. c x)`` and ``a e -w> b (mu x. c x)``.
 TRSs are in general nondeterministic, so the "strongly converging" definition that requires a single limit to exist is too strong.

-For cycle condensation we would like to equate as many terms as possible to get large SCCs, and similarly a large reduction relation means there will be an escape from infinite regresses.
-As an example, with bi-infinite rewriting or T*, the hypercollapsing term ``mu x.
+Hypercollapsing terms are a good question.
+With bi-infinite rewriting or T*, the hypercollapsing term ``mu x.
 C x`` with rule ``C x = x`` will reduce to every term (limit of approximations ``C^n f = f``), making it ambiguous, while with W* and P* the hypercollapsing term only reduces to itself hence is a condensed normal form.
-Similarly with ``C A = A`` where ``A`` is a constant, ``mu x.
-C x = A`` with bi-infinite/T* but W*/P* don't reduce at all.
-Bi-infinite and T* seem equally simple to formalize since they are both single fixed points, so it seems T* wins because it's larger.
+In contrast, with ``C A = A`` where ``A`` is a constant, ``mu x.
+C x`` reduces to ``A`` with bi-infinite/T* but W*/P* don't reduce at all.
+More generally, if we have a predicate ``P`, then ``mu x.
+C x`` with ``C x | P x = x`` reduces to all terms where ``P`` holds under bi-infinite / T* but does not reduce under W* / P*.
+The other alternative is to reduce Hypercollapsing terms to a ``Meaningless`` exception.
+I think the behavior of ``T*`` is the most useful - most likely it will give an error due to ambiguity, but there are cases where it can produce usable values.
+In contrast W* / P* / meaningless all sort of give up on the reduction of hypercollapsing terms.

 Also conditional rewriting can interact with infinite reduction and cause unwanted behavior with a weak closure.
 For example consider the system ``ds x y | x == y = e`` and reducing the infinite term ``G = ds G G`` (in :cite:`klopCombinatoryReductionSystems1980` this is achieved by the system ``G = a = c a; c x = ds x (c x)``).
 Since ``e`` is a normal form hence equal to itself, all finite terms defined by ``T = { x : x == e or x in ds T T }`` reduce to ``e``.
 So using a bi-infinite closure, ``G`` uniquely reduces to ``e``.
 But with a weak closure ``X = ds e X`` is a normal form and the system becomes nondeterministic.
 Similarly with ``dk x y | x == y = e x`` and ``G = dk G G``, we should get ``e (e (e ...))`` as the unique result, but with a weak closure we don't.
 Another tricky system is ``c x | x == c x = e; b = c b`` - the obvious reduction is ``b = mu x. c x = e``, but this system has a hidden circularity of the form ``mu x. c x = e`` if ``mu x. c x = e``.
 So again based on this we would like a bi-infinite or T* closure.

-Overall I think T* is the simplest and easiest to understand, so that's what I picked.
+Overall, from these examples, it seems clear that allowing a reduction is better than forbidding it.
+Cycle condensation means that we would like to equate as many terms as possible to get large SCCs, and similarly a large reduction relation means there will be an escape from infinite regresses.
+Bi-infinite and T* seem equally simple to formalize since they are both single fixed points, so it seems T* wins because it's larger.

 Meaningless terms
 =================